-Each CCV site office provides students with an opportunity to receive personalized assistance with skills related to their academic work.
-Learning Centers are available to help students with writing and research assignments, eTutoring and other online support, math and quantitative reasoning tasks, computer literacy questions, VSC Blackboard portal navigation and online learning tools, basic library skills and access to Hartness Library's books, fulltext articles, and online reference resources.
-Learning Center staff can also provide referrals to professional librarians and other experts to assist with specific needs.
+Each CCV academic center provides students with an opportunity to receive personalized assistance with skills related to their academic work.
+Learning Centers are available to help students with writing and research assignments, eTutoring and other online support, math and quantitative reasoning tasks, computer literacy questions, college portal navigation and online learning tools, basic library skills and access to Hartness Library's collection, full-text articles, and online reference resources.
+Learning Center staff can also provide referrals to CCV librarians and other experts to assist with specific needs.